 Weber Q2000 Overview

 At first glance of the Q2000, you might think you’re looking at a Q2200.
-They look almost identical and, in fact, they look very similar.
-The differences might get overlooked, but first I’ll discuss what’s the same and then what’s different.
+They look almost identical, and they look very similar.
+The differences might get overlooked, but first, I’ll discuss what’s the same and then what’s different.

 I know many of you get spoiled by electronic ignition.
-It’s nice to have, but it’s not a deal-breaker by any means.
-A Piezo igniter works just fine as long as I keep the grill clean with no obstruction for the spark.
+It’s nice to have, but it’s not a deal-breaker.
+A Piezo igniter works fine if I keep the grill clean without obstructing the spark.

 Overall, the Q2000 is still a fantastic compact portable grill with the features you need for a great experience.
 Don’t let the fact that the only thing missing is the lid thermometer change your mind about this grill.
 Weber quality is most important, and it’s all there in the Q2000.